Rev. Amanda Schuber

 Break Barriers, Build Beliefs (B4) Workshop

-Download the Discussion Guide, which includes helpful summaries of types of bias and microagressions.
+Please see the B4 Discussion Guide for a helpful overview of types of bias and microaggressions.

 Some feedback from workshop participants: